TanvirDF/TanvirDF/README.md

 - I have graduated from City University of London with a First in 2021

-- Currently I am learning to be a full stack developer
+- I am East London based

 - I grew up in Italy